Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 GROSS: ...Or is it just something you wanted to keep out of this book?

-WOODSON: No because I didn't know.
-You know, this book is during a time when I didn't have the language for it, and I think I thought at one point about writing about Alma, but it would've been false to the book because I was still figuring stuff out.
-So - but, you know, I write about my love for Maria.
-And I think as an adult - I was never really, like, attracted to Maria that way - I mean, Maria - but I adored this person as my friend.
-But there was - you know, I was starting to figure it out.
-And again, I think if I had been older - I mean, if I had grown up in a different time, this would've been a different book in terms of talking about being queer.
+WOODSON: No - because I didn't know.
+You know, this book is during a time when I didn't have the language for it.
+And I thought at one point about writing about Alma.
+But it would've been false to the book because I was still figuring stuff out.
+And I think if I had been older - I mean, if I had grown up in a different time, this would've been a different book, in terms of talking about being queer.

 (LAUGHTER)

-WOODSON: And that was the first time - this was many years ago - that I realized that the books were being challenged.
-Another time for my book "From The Notebooks Of Melanin Sun," it was an all-school read at a school in Brooklyn, and so they had given out - I don't know, like 150 copies to the upper grades.
-And then a parent challenged it so the principal said over the loudspeaker that people had to return their books.
+WOODSON: And that was the first time that I realized that the books were being challenged.
+Another time, for my book "From The Notebooks Of Melanin Sun," it was an all-school read at a school in Brooklyn.
+And so they had given out - I don't know - like, 150 copies to the upper grades.
+And then a parent challenged it.
+So the principal said over the loudspeaker that people had to return their books.
 It wasn't going to be read.
-And they said he got two books back (laughter) so I always think that books being challenged is a good thing.
+And they said he got two books back (laughter).
+So I always think that books being challenged is a good thing.

 GROSS: Which is the name of one of your books, yeah.

-WOODSON: Yes, which is the name of one of my books - received a Newberry Honor because of - you know, it deals with Tupac.
+WOODSON: Yes - one of my books - received a Newbery Honor because, you know, it deals with Tupac.
 One of the main characters is gay and ends up in prison.
-So aside from being challenged, there's also been a lot of love for the literature.
+So aside from being challenged, there has also been a lot of love for the literature.
 So that's kind of kept the books in the classrooms.

-BIANCULLI: Jacqueline Woodson speaking to Terry Gross in 2014.
-More after a break, this is FRESH AIR.

-BIANCULLI: This is FRESH AIR.
-Let's get back to Terry's 2014 interview with author and poet Jacqueline Woodson.
-She's just been named the new Young People's Poet Laureate in association with the Poetry Foundation.